Chart Color Schemes

 Sebastopol has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Sebastopol's population is estimated at 10,799 as of Feb 2026.
+Sebastopol's population was estimated at 10,799 as of February 2026, based on ABS updates and AreaSearch validation.
 This reflects a growth of 605 people since the 2021 Census, which reported a population of 10,194.
-The increase is inferred from AreaSearch's estimation of 10,475 residents following analysis of ABS' June 2024 ERP data release and an additional 315 validated new addresses since the Census date.
-This results in a density ratio of 1,267 persons per square kilometer for Sebastopol (Vic.), above the national average assessed by AreaSearch.
-The suburb's growth rate of 5.9% since the census is within 2.2 percentage points of Rest of Vic.'s 8.1%, indicating competitive growth fundamentals.
-Overseas migration contributed approximately 84.0% of overall population gains during recent periods in Sebastopol (Vic.).
+The increase is inferred from an estimated resident population of 10,475 in June 2024 and 315 new addresses validated since the Census date.
+This results in a density ratio of 1,267 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Sebastopol's growth rate of 5.9% since the census is within 2.2 percentage points of Rest of Vic.'s 8.1%, indicating competitive fundamentals.
+Overseas migration contributed approximately 84.0% of overall population gains during recent periods.
 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.

-For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023 with adjustments made using weighted aggregation methods.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-By 2041, the suburb is forecasted to increase its population by 2,877 persons, reflecting a total increase of 19.5% over the 17-year period.
+Future population dynamics anticipate a significant increase in the top quartile of non-metropolitan areas nationally, with Sebastopol expected to expand by 3,440 persons to 2041, reflecting an overall increase of 28.8% over the 17 years.

 Frequently Asked Questions - Population